crisperdue/prooftoys-site/content/fake-proof.md

 `x` and `y`.
 Although Prooftoys reaches something closely resembling the incorrect conclusion, the end result is based on assumptions that are false.
-Prooftoys keeps track of them, and they turn out to be important to the meaning of the proof. proving the final result above in a single step.
+Prooftoys keeps track of them, and they turn out to be important to the meaning of the proof.

 Here is the entire proof in glorious detail: